brean/Non-Military-Open-Source-License/README.md

 # Other Licenses/Real-World examples

-The GPL project is against a https://www.linux.com/news/open-source-project-adds-no-military-use-clause-gpl
+There is a Non-Miliary extension to GPL https://www.linux.com/news/open-source-project-adds-no-military-use-clause-gpl

 There is a campaign to stop killer robots (this is only a part of non-military use): https://www.stopkillerrobots.org/